- Not your grandma’s knickers: The best pocket diapers and why you should use them

 Tip two: Do you want to stuff or have it all together?
 This next bit is pure preference.
 To be totally transparent I have bought and use both for different things.
-So, a few of the types of diapers are all in ones, all in twos, and pockets.
-The all ins are basically what the name says everything is included and all together.
-All in twos are thicker than all in ones.
+So, a few of the types of diapers are all-in ones, all-in twos, and pockets.
+The all-ins are basically what the name says: everything is included and all together.
+All-in-twos are thicker than all-in-ones.
 The pockets are also what the name says: they have pockets where you can stuff inserts in to catch everything.
-The number of inserts is up to the parent of course, and as explained in is your baby a heavy wetter or big pooper section, there are options.
+The number of inserts is up to the parent of course, and as explained in the previous section, there are options.

 Tip three: What’s your price point?
 Everyone’s budget looks a little different for one reason or another.
 You have to decide what your budget is and stick to it when it comes to buying supplies.
 Whether it be diapers, wet bags, inserts, a bidet for spraying diapers or a hose.
 There are options to fit every budget.

 Tip four: What materials are good for you?
-Whether you’re super environmentally friendly in every area of life, trying to reduce your carbon footprint or not really too worried past what its absorbing, there are several different insert materials available to go in the pocket diapers.
+Whether you’re super environmentally friendly in every area of your life, trying to reduce your carbon footprint, or not really too worried past what doing the absorbing, there are several different insert materials available to go in the pocket diapers.
 There is microfiber (which is cheaper), bamboo, and charcoal to name a few.
-Within those materials are different mixtures (like charcoal bamboo) and combinations.
+Within those materials are different mixtures (like charcoal bamboo).
 Like many things, the type of insert you use will depend on your budget and preference.